- Search The Registry

 - Teacher’s Forum

 - About Us

 - My Account

 *Mercedes Gilbert was born on this date in 1894.
 She was a Black actress, novelist, and poet.

 Gilbert was a native of Jacksonville, Florida, and attended Edward Waters College.
 She originally trained as a nurse before coming to New York and entering the entertainment profession, first as a songwriter and then as a stage actress.

-She occasionally performed on other radio programs, as well as writing and producing several radio skits.
+She occasionally performed on other radio programs and wrote and produced several radio skits.
 In the mid-1940s, she performed a one-woman show at historically black colleges across the United States.
-She was the author of a 1938 novel "Aunt Sara's Wooden God."
+She was the author of the 1938 novel "Aunt Sara's Wooden God."

-Mercedes Gilbert died at the age of 57, on Sunday, March 1, 1952, in Queens General Hospital in New York after a three-week illness.
-She was survived by her husband Arthur J. Stevenson and a brother Earl Gough, an actor.
+Mercedes Gilbert died at 57 on Sunday, March 1, 1952, in Queens General Hospital in New York, after a three-week illness.
+She was survived by her husband, Arthur J. Stevenson, and a brother Earl Gough, an actor.